Get a free, no obligation personal loan quote with rates as low as 6.99%

 Owning a home comes with many more expenses than just your mortgage.
 Among other things, you’ll need to pay property taxes to your municipality.
-But just how much do you have to pay, and should you opt to have these payments included on your mortgage payments?
+But just how much do you have to pay, and should you opt to have these payments included in your mortgage payments?

-Property Taxes In Canada
+What Are Property Taxes In Canada?

 The property taxes you pay on your home are based on a percentage of your home’s assessed value and the specific tax rate in your area.
 They are calculated by multiplying the assessed value of your home as determined by the property assessment office in your city by the local tax rate.